Optical amplifier: Laser amplifiers

 Almost any laser active gain medium can be pumped to produce gain for light at the wavelength of a laser made with the same material as its gain medium.
 Such amplifiers are commonly used to produce high power laser systems.
 Special types such as regenerative amplifiers and chirped-pulse amplifiers are used to amplify ultrashort pulses.

 Solid-state amplifiers

-Solid-state amplifiers are optical amplifiers that uses a wide range of doped solid-state materials (Nd: Yb:YAG, Ti:Sa) and different geometries (disk, slab, rod) to amplify optical signals.
-The variety of materials allows the amplification of different wavelength while the shape of the medium can distinguish between more suitable for energy of average power scaling.
-Beside their use in fundamental research from gravitational wave detection to high energy physics at the National Ignition Facility they can also be found in many of today’s ultra short pulsed lasers.
+Solid-state amplifiers are optical amplifiers that use a wide range of doped solid-state materials (Nd: Yb:YAG, Ti:Sa) and different geometries (disk, slab, rod) to amplify optical signals.
+The variety of materials allows the amplification of different wavelengths, while the shape of the medium can distinguish between those more suitable for energy or average power scaling.
+Beside their use in fundamental research from gravitational wave detection to high energy physics at the National Ignition Facility they can also be found in many of today's ultra short pulsed lasers.